pdfernhout/Twirlip7/README.md

 You don't need to install and run the server to do some simple tests.
 You can just load the UI files directly into your browser (like with the rawgit example).
 If you run without the server, however, you can only store data in memory or local storage;
-the server journal option will be greyed out in the UI.
+the server storage option will be greyed out in the UI.
 Also, proxy support is not available without the server, so the proxying examples won't work.

 No required build step (yet).

-### Controlling editor startup to edit or run examples
+### Controlling notebook startup to edit or run examples

 You can edit a simple example canvas app here: https://rawgit.com/pdfernhout/Twirlip7/master/src/ui/twirlip7.html#edit=examples/canvas-example.js